paszu/3DSRepo/Part-5-(arm9loaderhax).md

 Currently, Luma3DS supports Region Free patches, which enable users to install games from any region without any extra modification or steps, and AGB_FIRM/TWL_FIRM patches, which enable users to use installed GBA games and DSi homebrew without manually patching files.

-**If you followed an old version of this guide that did not include Updated SysNAND and want to switch to Updated SysNAND + Luma3DS/CakesFW, just restore your SysNAND from a pre-arm9loaderhax SysNAND backup *(such as `sysNAND_original.bin`)* using Decrypt9 and follow all of one of these Parts.**

 **If you currently have Updated SysNAND and want to switch to a different CFW, each link contains instructions for switching to it from the other.**

 Use [this](https://github.com/Plailect/Guide/wiki/Part-5-(arm9loaderhax-&-Luma3DS)) link for Luma3DS (recommended for beginners)
 Use [this](https://github.com/Plailect/Guide/wiki/Part-5-(arm9loaderhax-&-Cakes)) link for CakesFW (recommended for advanced users)

-## Be advised that AuReiNand has officially changed its name to Luma3DS.